zchrissirhcz/cmake_tools/README.md

 - not own scratch project, too much to modify
 - not affect result

-Moreover on the GCC/Clang common flags:
+Moreover, on the GCC/Clang common flags:
 - `-Wall` does not mean `turn on all warnings`, missing flags like `-Wnon-virtual-dtor`
 - `-Wpedantic` check more flags that `-Wall`, but still missing flags like `-Wnon-virtual-dtor`
 - `-Weffc++` may cover more flags